virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

 Dynamic content is defined as content not known when starting the app, e.g. the title of a layer defined in the layer properties.
 On rendering all dynamic content will be processed by VueI18n, so in the default case, the key will not be found and the key(layerTitle) will be shown.
-If the layer title should be translated, a `i18n` section can be added to the Context.
+If the layer title should be translated, a `i18n` section can be added to the VcsModule.

-Example Context configuration file:
+Example VcsModule configuration file:
 ```json
 {
   "i18n": {